umpire7777777/adblocklists/README.md

 # adblocklists
-Maintain a ist opf private white or blacklists to use with adblockers.
+Maintain a list of private white or blacklists to use with adblockers.